zackbradys/rancher-effortless/README.md

 ![rancher-rke2-cp-01-systemctl](images/rancher-rke2-cp-01-systemctl.png)

-Now that we see that the RKE2 Control/Server is running, let's verify it using `kubectl`.
+Now that we see that the RKE2 Control/Server is running, let's verify using `kubectl`.

 ```bash
 ### server(s): rke2-cp-01